Town Centre Charrette & Community Action Plan

-Dunblane Community Partnership is made up of Dunblane Community Council, Dunblane Development Trust and Discover Dunblane.
-The group has been meeting regularly to turn the results of the Town Centre Charrette into a Community Action Plan which will bring improvements and new activity to Dunblane.
+In 2015/16 Dunblane Community Council, Dunblane Development Trust and Discover Dunblane came together to turn the results of the Town Centre Charrette into a Community Action Plan which it is hoped will bring improvements and new activity to Dunblane.

-Our previous Action Plan expired at the end of 2014, after much had been achieved.
-We hope that this new draft Community Action Plan reflects the needs of Dunblane – residents, businesses and visitors – and believe that the actions are aspirational but achievable.
-The draft Action Plan shows what the community wants to achieve – and will help us to get other partners involved, raise funds for new projects – and get the wider community of Dunblane involved.
-We hope that you agree with us – let us know what you think.
+Dunblane's previous Action Plan had expired at the end of 2014, after much had been achieved.
+It is hoped that the draft Community Action Plan reflects the needs of Dunblane – residents, businesses and visitors – and that the actions are aspirational but achievable.
+The draft Plan shows what the community wants to achieve – and will help to get other partners involved, raise funds for new projects – and get the wider community of Dunblane involved.

 The Town Centre Charrette : What Happened?